 MLS listings populate real estate websites like Realtor.com and Zillow, increasing your home's online presence.
 If you don't , you'll dramatically decrease your chances of finding a buyer.
 Overall, 51% of buyers found the homes they purchased online.[19]

-However, you'll need to use a Washington D.C. flat fee MLS company to get your home listed on your local MLS, as only real estate agents can list on the MLS.
+However, you'll need to use a flat fee MLS company to get your home listed on your local MLS, as only real estate agents can list on the MLS.

-- For sale by owner websites in Washington D.C.: Several well-established for sale by owner sites cater to people selling and buying FSBO homes.
+- For sale by owner websites in Washington D.C.: Several for sale by owner sites cater to people selling and buying homes without a realtor.

 - Social media: Post your listing to Facebook, Twitter, Instagram, and Nextdoor.
 Sharing is free, and you can reach a lot of people where they’re already spending time.